alttch/myval/README.md

 }
 ```

-Why does the stream object require Arc<PgPool>?
+Why does the stream object require Arc&lt;PgPool&gt;?
 There is one important reason:
 such stream objects are static and can be stored anywhere, e.g. used as cursors
 in a client-server architecture.